 Rian C. Johnson

-I write about everyday life, videogames, and speculative fiction.
+I write about everyday life, videogames, and fantasy.

 I teach critical media studies and transmedial speculative fiction.